andrewoodleyjr/theme./README.md

 ### Installation
-1. Upload the "Woodley" folder to the "/wp-content/themes/" directory
+1. Upload the "Woodley" zip folder to the "/wp-content/themes/" directory
 2. Activate the Theme through the 'Themes' menu in WordPress
 3. Go to "Appearance" > Theme options
 4. Config theme as you need.